futuregrid/manual/docs/source/vampir.rst

 This is ok as long as the mentioned libraries are available for running the application.

-If you’d like to experiment with some other I/O library, set the environment variable VT\_IOLIB\_PATHNAME to the alternative one.
+If you'd like to experiment with some other I/O library, set the environment variable VT\_IOLIB\_PATHNAME to the alternative one.
 Beware that this library must provide all I/O functions mentioned above;
 otherwise VampirTrace will abort.